Hermann Voss (musician)

-Hermann Voss (born July 9, 1934) is a German violist, painter and marionette.
+Hermann Voss (born July 9, 1934) is a German violist, painter and marionettist.
 From 1975 to 2005, he taught viola and chamber music at the State University of Music and Performing Arts Stuttgart.
 Voss played the viola in the Melos Quartet for 40 years.

 Biography

 Education and orchestral activity

 Voss was born on July 9, 1934, in Brünen.
 He received his musical education at the Robert Schumann Hochschule at Düsseldorf and at the University of Music Freiburg with Sándor Végh and Ulrich Koch.
 After studying violin with Sándor Végh, he changed to viola under his new teacher Ulrich Koch.
 Shortly thereafter, he was awarded in 1959 in Stuttgart on the viola with the 1st Prize of the German University Competition.
 In 1959 and 1960, Herrmann Voss attended the summer courses of the cellist Pablo Casals at Zermatt.
 In 1966, he again became a prizewinner of the ARD International Music Competition at Munich on the viola.
 From 1960 to 1967, Voss was principal violist of the Stuttgarter Kammerorchester.